 Some state/provincial and local governments may have Inspection/Maintenance (I/M) programs to inspect the emission control equipment on your vehicle.
 Failure to pass this inspection could prevent you from getting a vehicle registration.
-Your vehicle may not pass the I/M test if the Service engine soon indicator is on or not working properly (bulb is burned out), or if the OBD-II system has determined that some of the emission control systems have not been properly checked.
+Your vehicle may not pass the I/M test if the Service engine soon () indicator is on or not working properly (bulb is burned out), or if the OBD-II system has determined that some of the emission control systems have not been properly checked.
 In this case, the vehicle is considered not ready for I/M testing.

-If the Service engine soon indicator is on or the bulb does not work, the vehicle may need to be serviced.
+If the Service engine soon (C) indicator is on or the bulb does not work, the vehicle may need to be serviced.
 Refer to the On board diagnostics (OBD-II) description in this chapter.

 If the vehicle's engine or transmission has just been serviced, or the battery has recently run down or been replaced, the OBD-II system may indicate that the vehicle is not ready for I/M testing.
 To determine if the vehicle is ready for I/M testing, turn the ignition key to the on position for 15 seconds without cranking the engine.
-If the Service engine soon indicator blinks eight times, it means that the vehicle is not ready for I/M testing; if the Service engine soon indicator stays on solid, it means that the vehicle is ready for I/M testing.
+If the Service engine soon for I/M testing; if the Service engine soon for I/M testing; if the Service engine indicator stays on solid, it means that the vehicle is ready for I/M testing.